Citymonstret/EventBus/README.md

 A simple and effective subscription based event bus written in Java

 #### What can it do?
-EventBus support synchronous and asynchronous event dispatching.
+EventBus supports synchronous and asynchronous event dispatching.
 Events may be cancellable.
 Events are dispatched to annotated subscriber methods.

 #### How does it work?